 These case studies are for illustrative purposes only, to help show possible performance for investors.
 These case studies are created based on various assumptions, and there is no guarantee that these same results will be achieved by investors.
 The use of hypothetical returns naturally entails inherent risks and limitations.
 These returns do not represent the performance of any particular investor, account, or portfolio.
 No representation is being made that any investor will, or is likely, to achieve gains or losses similar to those presented.
 Please consider these and other factors carefully and do not place undue reliance on hypothetical information.
 These case studies are based on the following assumptions:

 • Case studies assume a 3% early withdrawal rate before payout or death.
-In case of death or early withdrawal, beneficiaries receive 25% of the lesser of their initial investment or the current market value of that investment.
+In case of death or early withdrawal, beneficiaries receive 75% plus 1% for each year the clients remain in the fund, of the lesser of their initial investment or the current market value of that investment.

 • Mortality rates were estimated based on the Actuarial Life Table provided by the Social Security Administration.
 A mortality table is a table prepared by actuaries that shows the rate of deaths occurring in a defined population over a particular time period.
 Based on a mortality table, it is possible to calculate the probability of a person’s death based on their age.
 The Actuarial Life Table is the base used by the Society of Actuaries for their analyses of financial exposure that is associated with mortality.